kilari-raja/CSV-anomaly-detector/README.md

 		['id', 'first_name', 'last_name', 'email', 'country', 'ip_address']
 	where each element of the above array is a header

-	To verify the entries in the each header (say email) : python automation.py executeColumns --filename=mock.csv --columns=email
+	To find out the anamolies in each header (say email) : python automation.py executeColumns --filename=mock.csv --columns=email

 	Upon completion of the scanning process, you will see either of these two responses: